-Political change as a result of elections could result in significant legislative and regulatory reforms impacting the FDA's regulation of our products.
+Political change as a result of elections, including the recent presidential and congressional elections, could result in significant legislative and regulatory reforms impacting the FDA's regulation of our products.
 Any change in the laws or regulations that govern the clearance and approval processes relating to our current and future products could make it more difficult and costly to obtain clearance or approval for new products, or to produce, market and distribute existing products.
 Significant delays in receiving clearance or approval, or the failure to receive clearance or approval for our new products would have an adverse effect on our ability to expand our business.

-In the EU, on May 25, 2017 the new MDR was adopted.
-Following its entry into application on May 26, 2020, the MDR will introduce substantial changes to the obligations with which medical device manufacturers must comply in the EU.
+In the EU, on May 25, 2017 the new MDR was adopted and it entered into application on May 26, 2020.
+The MDR has introduce substantial changes to the obligations with which medical device manufacturers must comply in the EU.
 High risk medical devices will be subject to additional scrutiny during the conformity assessment procedure.